JvanKatwijk/qt-dab/README.md

   cd qt-dab
   ```

 4. Edit the `qt-dab.pro` file for configuring the supported devices and other options.
-Comment the respective lines out if you don't own an Airspy (mini) or an SDRplay.
+Comment the respective lines for devices that you do not have or do not
+want to support out.

 4.a.
 Check the installation path to qwt.
 If you were downloading it from http://qwt.sourceforge.net/qwtinstall.html please mention the correct path in `qt-dab.pro` file (for other installation change it accordingly):
   ```
   INCLUDEPATH += /usr/local/include  /usr/local/qwt-6.1.3
   ````

 4.b.
-If you are compiling on/for an RPI2 device, you might want to uncomment the line DEFINE+=__THREADED_BACKEND__.
+If you are compiling on/for an RPI2/3 device, you might want to uncomment the line DEFINE+=__THREADED_BACKEND__.
 This will cause a better load balance on the cores of the processor.

 5. Build and make
   ```